 We recognise that group work is still important for learning and assessment, and although it can't happen in our study spaces we have created a guide to help students with ideas on how to do group work online.

-Every library will assess whether to physically open in light of their own situation and spaces.
+Every library will assess how to approach opening their physical spaces in light of their own situation.
 We are constantly reviewing our approach and alongside our colleagues in Estates and Health, Safety and Wellbeing, have decided to open to a limited extent to ensure the safety of everyone visiting the library.